A Neural-preconditioned Poisson Solver for Mixed Dirichlet and Neumann Boundary Conditions: Conclusions

 The neural-preconditioned solver we propose not only addresses more general boundary conditions than past machine learning approaches for the Poisson equation \citep{tompson:2017:accelerating,kanedo:2023:dcdm} but also dramatically outperforms these solvers.
 It even surpasses state-of-the art high-performance implementations of standard methods like algebraic multigrid and incomplete Cholesky.
 It achieves this through a combination of its strong efficacy as a preconditioner and its fast evaluations enabled by our novel lightweight architecture.

 Nevertheless, we see several opportunities to improve and extend our solver in future work.
-First, although we implemented our spatially-varying convolution block in CUDA, it remains the computational bottleneck of the network evaluation and is not yet fully optimized.
-We are also excited to try porting our architecture to special-purpose acceleration hardware like Apple's Neural Engine; not only could this offer further speedups, but also it would free up GPU cycles for rendering the results in real-time applications like visual effects and games.
-Second, we would like to explore was to explicitely enforce symmetry and even positive definiteness of our preconditioning operator so that the less expensive PCG algorithm could be used rather than PSDO.
-Third, for applications where fluid occupies only a small portion of the computational domain, we would like to develop techniques to exploit sparsity for better scaling (\pr{fig:cholesky_comparison}).
+Although we implemented our spatially-varying convolution block in CUDA, it remains the computational bottleneck of the network evaluation and is not yet fully optimized.
+We are excited to try porting our architecture to special-purpose acceleration hardware like Apple's Neural Engine; not only could this offer further speedups, but also it would free up GPU cycles for rendering the results in real-time applications like visual effects and games.
+For applications where fluid occupies only a small portion of the computational domain, we would like to develop techniques to exploit sparsity for better scaling (\pr{fig:cholesky_comparison}).
 Finally, we look forward to extending our ideas to achieve competitive performance for problems posed on unstructured grids as well as equations with non-constant coefficients, vector-valued unknowns (\emph{e.g.}, elasticity), and nonlinearities.